-Use big pastas– Because they hold their shape better during cooking and won’t become soft and over cooked quickly.
+Use big pastas– Because they hold their shape better during cooking and won’t become soft and over cook quickly.
 Don’t use small shells and macaroni or spaghetti.

-The cooking time can vary greatly– This is due to many factors: brand of slow cooker, how well it seals, the age of the crockpot, the size of crockpot etc. Even the brand and type of pasta.
+The cooking time can vary greatly– This is due to many factors: brand of slow cooker, how well it seals, the age of the crockpot, the size of crockpot etc. Even the brand and type of pasta matters.
 Spaghetti cooks really quickly compared to penne or ziti.

 Cook on high heat- This is important because cooking on low heat is more likely to overcook the pasta and cause it to become “mushy.”

 Can you put dry pasta in slow cooker?
-Yes, as long as you include enough liquid, in this case broth and sauce, to cook the noodles without them burning on the bottom of the crockpot.
+Yes, as long as you include enough liquid (in this case, broth and sauce) to cook the noodles.

 How long does pasta take to cook in the crockpot?
 Cook on High heat for 1 hour or until pasta is cooked through.
 Please note that your cooking time may vary, based on the brand, size and even age of crockpot you are using.
 For me, 1 hour was the best cooking time.
 For you, it could be higher up to 1.5 hours or lower at just 40-45 minutes.
 Keep a close eye.